Anthony McKnight: Crimes and convictions

 His trial started in August 2008.
 McKnight was charged with all five murders, which made him death penalty eligible.
-McKnight himself pled not guilty to all charges, but the prosecution cited the overwhelming DNA evidence that tied him to the crime scenes.
+McKnight pled not guilty to all charges, but the prosecution cited the overwhelming DNA evidence that tied him to the crime scenes.
 After almost two months, the jury of seven women and five men found McKnight guilty of the murders, and he was sentenced to death on November 17, 2008.
 He did not admit his guilt.
 He was transferred to San Quentin State Prison to await his execution.

 Death

 In the years after, McKnight sat on death row awaiting execution.
 On October 17, 2019, after having spent more than 33 years behind bars, and 11 years on death row, McKnight died at the age of 65 from unspecified causes.